TUM-cm/iPresence/README.md

 For the PhD thesis "Edge-Driven Proximity Service Platform for the Internet of Things in Indoor Environments" of Michael Haus

-This repository addresses the following question of the research problem:
+This repository addresses the RQ1 of the research problem:<br/>
-RQ1: How to efficiently determine the spatial proximity of users without disclosing their locations?
+**How to efficiently determine the spatial proximity of users without disclosing their locations?**

 We begin addressing this question by building LocalVLC, a system for VLC that we use as the building block for our further work.
 We present the design and implementation of a 3D printed custom light bulb with a dedicated modulation scheme for VLC inspired